 Thanks to Andy, Dr Jeff, Nurse Laurie, Pharmacist Rod and Mr GoodEating for some of these photos.

 What does all this have to do with veganism?
 Nothing and everything!
 You can simultaneously care about human issues and be vegan.
 If you care about human issues, you care about justice and fairness.
 There is nothing just or fair about using animals for food when the only reason to do so is that we like how they taste.
 Just because they are not human does not mean that they value their lives less than us.
 Applying our sense of fundamental justice and fairness to animals opens our minds to seeing the world in a much more connected way than ever before.
 Please consider going vegan.
-It is easy.
+It’s easier than ever.